minimalist-components/mn-button/README.md

 Buttons flat, raised, and action, with a minimalist design.

-And just 1kb of css. (half kb if gziped).
+And just 1kb of css. (half of it is gzipped).

 See the [demo](https://codepen.io/darlanmendonca/pen/vKqLOx)